 How far will we have to travel for games?

 Most teams play half of their games at home at the Jr. Raider field at Portland Middle School, and the other half away at other MMPFL member communities.
-For 2019, MMPFL member communities include: Charlotte, Eaton Rapids, Fulton-Middleton, Haslett, Hastings, Ionia, Jackson NW, Laingsburg, Lakewood, Mason, Olivet, and Pewamo-Westphalia.
+For 2021, MMPFL member communities include: Charlotte, DeWitt, East Lansing, Eaton Rapids, Fulton-Middleton, Grand Ledge, Holt, Ionia, Jackson NW, Lakewood, Mason, Pewamo-Westphalia, Portland, Waverly and St. John's.

 What volunteer opportunities does Jr. Raiders offer for parents/guardians?

 We offer numerous opportunities for volunteering.
 For each home game, your team parent will coordinate volunteers for chain gang, clock operator, spotter, and possibly announcer.
 Home teams will also need a set number of volunteers to cover the concession stand during the game before or after your child’s game.

 If you are interested in coaching, please submit a coaching application found on our “Forms” tab on this page.
 Coach applications are reviewed on an annual basis.
 Please note that we have a limited number of coach opportunities.